daywiss/authserver/README.md

 ## Update Token with custom data
 Use this to update token with custom user data.
 For example, the client logs into steam, which then authorizes your site, you can attach your sites user data to token.
 - URL
-  :key cannot be reserved words: `expires` or `token`
-  /:key
+  /:token
 - Method
   PUT
 - Data Params
-  JSON Object which will be keyed by :key
+  JSON Object which will be merged with user data.
+This can overwrite existing keys, so be careful

      ```js
      {
+       customkey:{
          id:'customuserid',
          username: 'customusername',
          email: 'users email',
          //etc..
+       }
      }
      ```
 - Success